RomanPlusPlus/open-source-human-mind/README.md

 In my decades of obsession with mind uploading, I've read and seen pretty much everything on the topic.
 The "horrors" fall into two categories:

 - not a problem at all (e.g. "I'm just a copy")
-- an acceptable risk (e.g. something is using my mind in a bad way).
+- an acceptable risk (e.g. someone is using my mind in a bad way).

 ## Is this a kind of slavery?